AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Surround Speakers (SL and SR in 5.1 system or SL, SR, SBL. and SBR in 7.1 system)

 Surround speakers are not as critical as critical as front speakers and they don’t have to be equally good when it comes to reproducing different frequencies.
 They will mostly be in charge of sound effects and some background music and they don’t need to be perfect for that.
 Ideally, they will be.
-If you decide to buy some of HTiB from our list of 8 best home theater systems, front left and right speakers will be the same as surround left and surround right (and surround back (rear) left and right) but in some cases, those surround speakers are going to be smaller and less capable of reproducing different frequencies than front speakers.
+If you decide to buy some of HTiB from our list of 8 best home theater systems in 2024, front left and right speakers will be the same as surround left and surround right (and surround back (rear) left and right) but in some cases, those surround speakers are going to be smaller and less capable of reproducing different frequencies than front speakers.
 All these surround speakers (SL, SR, SBL, SBR) should be placed at your head level (when you are sitting).

 Ceiling and Height Speakers